-Once the recipients are defined, the files are attached, and any other field manipulation is completed, click Send Agreement from the top menu items:
+Once the recipients are defined, the files are attached, and any other field manipulation is completed, click Send Agreement from the top menu ribbon:

 Dynamics administrators have the ability to create one or more templates for any Dynamics entity (Contact, Opportunity, Account) that will pre-configure the agreement, reducing the amount of manual configuration for the Sender.

 Templates are accessed through the More Commands (…) icon in the ribbon